 Voyeurism and indecent acts are considered serious boundary violations, and are treated as such by the police, Crowns, and the Courts.
-While not usually as serious as cases involving touching, convictions can have serious consequences as a result of the sentence imposed and the collateral consequences.
+While not usually as serious as cases involving touching, convictions can have serious consequences as a result of the sentence imposed.

 I've had success with these cases since 1995.
 In more recent years, and partly to avoid the risk and embarrassment of going to trial, I have encouraged my clients to seek counselling to gain insight into the "why" of what occurred (where appropriate).
 By so doing, I have often been able to convince the Crown that it's not in the public interest to proceed, one test the Crown applies when deciding whether to prosecute (watch my video on the criminal trial process).

 In the past 20 years, I've achieved my clients' goals by convincing the Crown to withdraw (S.M.), by going to trial (G.M.), with peace bonds (M.L.), by applying for mental health diversion (E.F.), or with absolute (V.K.) or conditional discharges (R.V.).
 To learn more, explore below my Court transcripts and Judges' rulings.
 Then call about my free, confidential consultation: 416 410 2266.